Dental Crowns in Renton, WA

-The process of receiving a crown becomes routine for experienced dentists.
-It’s a simple procedure, but it’s also time-consuming and requires multiple visits to the dentist.
+The process of receiving a crown is a simple procedure but can require multiple visits to the dentist.
 However, once completed, a dental crown procedure serves as one of the best ways to fix a broken smile and enhance self-esteem.

 Step 1: Initial Consultation

 During the initial consultation, Dr. Dhaliwal will clean and assess a patient’s teeth.
-If he determines the need for a dental crown, he will shape the patient’s tooth, insert a filling, or apply a temporary crown.
+If she determines the need for a dental crown, she will shape the patient’s tooth, insert a filling, or apply a temporary crown.
 An impression of the damaged tooth will help the lab create the permanent tooth crown.

 Step 2: Fabrication of the Dental Crown

 It will take several days for technicians at the lab to shape the selected material into a crown that matches the rest of the patient’s teeth.

 Step 3: Application of the Dental Crown